 Let's begin by looking at the court.
-Below is a picture of the volleyball court.
-Don't be intimidated by this picture.
+Above is a picture of the volleyball court.
 We will walk you through every piece of it step by step.

 Please note that volleyball is played both indoors and outdoors.
 There are often different dimensions and rules that apply to beach and outdoor volleyball.

 First, we'll learn about the different lines you see on a volleyball court: